berman619/logo-maker/README.md

 ## Description
 This is a command line application that allows users to generate SVG logos with their chosen shapes and texts.
 With this Logo Maker CLI, you can select a shape (Triangle, Circle, or Square), choose a color for the shape, input a text (maximum of 3 characters), and select a color for the text.
 The application generates an SVG file (`logo.svg`) with the specified configurations.

+Here is a [video](https://drive.google.com/file/d/1wcMYAFkXGyB-M_iOYTGKMzcq5sb6tTN4/view?usp=sharing) of the application being used and the Jest testing suite being run.

 ## Table of Contents
 - [Usage](#usage)
 - [Contributing](#contributing)